racker/service-registry-docs/Getting-Started.md

 # Getting Started

-## Getting Started with the Rackspace Service Registry
+## Getting Started with Rackspace Service Registry

 The quickest way to try out the Service Registry is to use one of the client libraries to create a session and a service, and then use the